Where are the muscular women in the body positive movement?

 Why is overweight seemingly the alternative to being skinny?

-I’ll take a muscled physique any day over a thin weak one and definitely over an overweight slow one – as long as performance enhancing drugs aren’t involved.
+Many women will take a muscled physique any day over a thin weak one and definitely over a plus-size slow one – as long as performance enhancing drugs aren’t involved.

 It’s a myth that being “too muscular” is unhealthy.
 There is no medical condition that’s caused by well-developed muscles.

-The chronic medical ailments that affect the U.S. in epidemic numbers are as follows:
+The chronic medical ailments that affect the U.S. in epidemic numbers include:

 • High blood pressure